MrNahadi/AIMS/notebooks/README.md

 ### 2. 02_Feature_Engineering_Preprocessing.ipynb

-**Purpose**: Prepare data for model training with proper scaling and splitting
+**Purpose**: Prepare data for model training with proper scaling, splitting, and class imbalance handling

 **Inputs**:
 - Cleaned dataset from notebook 01 (or reload from CSV)